 5. Vase Was Not Cleaned from the Previous Batch of Flowers

-If you swapped out old dead flowers for fresh Tulips but didn’t clean the vase first, residue found on the bottom of the vase (some sort of bacteria) may well be causing your Tulips to die.
+If you swapped out old dead flowers for fresh Tulips but didn’t clean the vase first, residue found on the bottom (some sort of bacteria) may well be causing your Tulips to die.

 This problem is an easy fix; clean your flower vases between each use.